masif2002/AZ-900-notes/README.md

 * There is no limit to horizontal scaling

 ## PaaS
+* PaaS mainly consists of two components: Packaged Code & Configurations
 * Azure App Services is a PaaS
 * Includes autoscaling features, CI/CD, containers, staging and dev environments, etc ...
-* PaaS mainly consists of two components: Packaged Code & Configurations
+* The Azure App Service Environment (ASE) is a Premium feature offering of the Azure App Service.
+It gives a single-tenant instance of the Azure App Service that runs right in your own Azure virtual network (VNet), providing network isolation and improved scaling capabilities.
 ## Regions
 * Usually, there is only one region per country, but in Azure, some countries have multiple regions
 * As of now, Azure has over 60+ regions